Does your job require you to be proficient in a foreign language? Would you like to learn a new language, or could you use a refresher course?

 Language training for your partner

-If you’re a BZ staff member or an attaché preparing for a posting to a mission, there are various options available for your partner to prepare for moving abroad too.
+If you’re a staff member at the Ministry of Foreign Affairs or an attaché preparing for a posting to a mission, there are various options available for your partner to prepare for moving abroad too.

-- Language courses for partners are paid for out of the partner’s professional development (POP) allowance.
-Visit the 3W website to read all about the conditions your partner must meet to be eligible for the POP allowance (in Dutch only).
+- Language courses for partners are paid for out of the partner’s Professional Development Partner Fee (POP).
+Visit the 3W website to read all about the conditions your partner must meet to be eligible for the POP allowance.

-- To apply for an allowance to cover your partner’s language course, visit the 3W website (in Dutch, go to Onze diensten > Vergoedingen bij uitzending naar een post > Vergoedingen tijdens de uitzending > Vergoeding Professionele Ontwikkeling Partners (POP)).
+- To apply for an allowance to cover your partner’s language course, visit the 3W website (Professional Development Partner Fee (POP)).

 For staff of other ministries